Timothy T. Taylor Home Page

 Development Editor for the Hamilton Project, based at the Brookings Institution, Washington, D.C., since February 2005.
 The project seeks to publish 12-15 evidence-based policy proposals each year that contribute to opportunity, prosperity and growth.
 My responsibilities include generating and evaluating idea, and commenting on outlines and first drafts.
 See www.hamiltonproject.org.

-Outside editor for Rock, Donald A. and A. Jackson Stenner, “Assessment Issues in the Testing of Children at School Entry.”
+Outside Editor for Rock, Donald A. and A. Jackson Stenner, “Assessment Issues in the Testing of Children at School Entry.”
 The Future of Children.
 Spring 2005, 15:1, pp. 15-34.
 Available at www.futureofchildren.org.

 Outside Book Editor for the Brookings Institution, Washington, D.C.
 Projects include: